You got somethin’ to say to me? Good, blog about it!

 People won’t go to your website and dig around to find a new blog simply because you told them to.
 You have to work for their attention, not the other way around.

-Giving your fans a link to the blog gives them a direct pathway to the new content and will make them more likely to read it.
+Giving your fans a link to the blog offers a direct pathway to the new content and will make them more likely to read it.